abcxyz/team-link/README.md

 ## Architecture

-The chart below showes the architecture and workflow for TeamLink.
+The chart below shows the architecture and workflow for TeamLink.

 ![tl-arch](./docs/assests/tl-arch.jpg)